CallumJMac/CallumJMac.github.io/_posts/2024-05-13-advanced_retrieval.md

   <em>Figure 4: UMAP 2D Projection of an Out of Scope query</em>
 </p>

 In summary, while simple vector searches provide a foundational approach to retrieval, advanced techniques like UMAP offer deeper insights into embedding spaces, helping us understand and improve the relevancy of retrieved information.
-By visualizing and analyzing these high-dimensional spaces, we can better navigate the complexities of retrieval-augmented generation systems, ultimately enhancing their effectiveness and reliability.
+By visualising and analysing these high-dimensional spaces, we can better navigate the complexities of retrieval-augmented generation systems, ultimately enhancing their effectiveness and reliability.
 Stay tuned for further exploration into advanced retrieval methods in the upcoming sections.

 ## Improving Retrieval